Strawberry Rhubarb Jam Recipe – Easy Water Bath Canning

 Don’t double up jam recipes.

 One tip I have when canning any jam recipe is not to try and do double batches.
 It is VERY tempting to double jam recipes and make more.
 However, it is difficult to make double batches of jam.
 They just don’t set up very well.
 Some people do double up on batches, and you can certainly try because it is not a safety issue.
 But I have a better idea.
 If you want to make more at a time (I don’t blame you) simply have two batches going at the same time in different pots.
+You can process all the jars together.

 Jam Separation in the jars.
 Floating Fruit!

 Sometimes strawberry jams (including with rhubarb) will separate in your jars.
-YOu’ll end up with a layer of fruit floating on top of a clear layer.
+You’ll end up with a layer of fruit floating on top of a clear layer.
 This is not dangerous in any way but not appealing.
 One suggestion is to allow your jam to rest for about 5 minutes after you boil it before you put it in the jars.
 Then give it a good stir and fill the jars.
 This will allow the jam to cool ever so slightly and mix the fruit back up.
 If it happens to you anyway just stir up the jar when you open it to use it.

 So Much Sugar!
 Find a low sugar option here.